L1lith/L1lith/README.md

 ### Hi there 👋
 I love learning and I see coding as an artform.
-I enjoy coming up with lots of ideas and designing them.

-## Let's help the ecosystem
+## ~ Let's help the ecosystem ~
 No one is an island.
 If you'd like to support me, please help one of these causes:
 - [Let's defend worker's rights in the gaming](https://www.gofundme.com/f/abk-strike-fund)
 - [Let's aid Afghanistan](https://www.unicef.org/emergencies/delivering-support-afghanistans-children)